Burma - Country Commercial Guide

 Overview

-Post-coup, nearly ten Asian and two American F&B franchise brands announced their exits from the Burmese market.
-The remaining foreign brands continue to operate and have adopted a wait-and-see approach.
-KFC and Krispy Kreme opened up new outlets in Yangon in early 2022.
+Since February 2021, nearly ten Asian and two American food and beverage franchise brands announced their exits from the Burmese market.
+The remaining foreign chains continue to operate and have adopted a wait-and-see approach, with some modest growth recently.

 Leading Sub-Sectors

-The key sectors with the best prospects for franchise opportunities in Burma are food & beverage, coffee shops, ice cream parlors, vocational and executive-level education, car hire, and taxi services.
+The key sectors with good prospects for franchise opportunities in Burma are food and beverage, coffee shops, ice cream parlors, vocational and executive-level education, car hire, and taxi services.

 Opportunities

 Burma’s franchise sector started with a couple of local and international fast-food franchise chains in 2013.
-By the end of 2019, the country had nearly 95 foreign franchises operating in Yangon, Mandalay, Taung Gyi, and Naypyidaw.
-A large youth population, increasing consumer activity, and an expanding middle class has been driving demand for U.S. franchises.
+By the end of 2020, the country had nearly 95 foreign franchises operating in Yangon, Mandalay, Taung Gyi, and Naypyidaw.
+A large youth population in major cities such as Yangon, Mandalay, and Taung Gyi have been driving demand for international franchises.

 Other resources